The Land of Silver

 Return to your hotel at the end of the day.
 Don't worry, if you haven't had enough of the falls yet, you'll have another chance to see them tomorrow.

 Day 13, head back to Iguazú National Park for a half day tour.
-You'll approach the park from the Brazilian side today, which offers spectacular panoramic views; there are more catwalks for you to test your bravery on, including the walkway over the Devil's Throat.
+You'll approach the park from the Brazilian side today, which offers spectacular panoramic views.

 Eventually, all good things must come to an end.
 Depart Iguazú Falls and set course for home, filled with a myriad of new memories and experiences.